-In a recent World Magazine interview, Frank Turek, author of Stealing From God: Why Atheists Need God to Make Their Case, stated that the most important question any of us will ever face is, Does God Exist?
+In a World Magazine interview several years ago, Frank Turek, author of Stealing From God: Why Atheists Need God to Make Their Case, stated that the most important question any of us will ever face is, Does God Exist?
 Here’s what Turek had to say in a Q&A on World:

 Most Christians embrace the religion and God of their culture and tribe.
 This is why most Americans self-identify as Christian.
-Few of them have actually considered the evidence for the existence of the Christian God.
+Few of them have actually considered the evidence for the existence of the Christian God, or any other deity for that matter.
 They just believe because that’s what most Americans do.

-No Christian has ever been able to successfully explain to me how one can look at creation and say a God created everything and then turn right around and say that that God is the Christian God of the Bible.
+No Christian has ever been able to successfully explain to me how one can look at creation and say a deity created everything, and then turn right around and say that that God is the Christian God of the Bible.
 What evidence gets us from A GOD to THE GOD?
 There is none.
 Believing that the Christian God is the creator requires faith, not evidence.
-This is why atheists like me do not believe in God.
+This is why atheists such as I do not believe in God.
 It’s not so much about evidence as it is faith.
-We don’t have the requisite faith necessary to believe that the Christian God created the universe in six days, six thousand years ago.
-We don’t have the faith necessary to believe in a virgin having a baby, a dead man getting out of the grave after he has been dead for three days, or a man walking on water or through walls.
+We don’t have the requisite faith necessary to believe that the Christian God created the universe in six days, six thousand or so years ago.
+We don’t have the faith necessary to believe in a virgin having a baby, an executed man getting out of the grave after he has been dead for three days, or a man walking on water or through walls.

-If apologists like Turek have evidence for these things, by all means they should present it to the world.
-Pointing an ancient text that purportedly was written by men under the influence of God, is not evidence.
-Step outside of the Bible, where’s the evidence for the Christian God being the creator?
+If apologists such as Turek have evidence for these things, by all means they should present it to the world.
+Pointing to an ancient text that purportedly was written by men under the influence of Holy Spirit is not evidence.
+Step outside of the Bible.
+Where’s the evidence for the Christian God being the creator?

 Turek seems to have forgotten Hebrews 11:3: